CX-He/STCR/README.md

 # STCR
 Matlab demos for a hyperspectral image restoration method STCR.

-Submitted to IEEE Transactions on Image Processing.
+The source code is being refactored for better reading, we will upload the complete code ASAP.

-The codes will be published once the manuscript is accepted.
+Thank you for your attention!